Museu Medeiros e Almeida: Dining room

 In this room, the Medeiros e Almeida couple welcomed family, friends, and countless Portuguese and foreign social, political, and high finance guests.

 The room has preserved its original 19th-century British-style decoration.
 The mahogany dining table is set for twelve people, as for a gala dinner, with a silver dinner service by the celebrated silversmith Paul Storr (1770–1844), and a set of gold-decorated crystal glasses from the French Daum factory, on lace coeval placemats.

 On one of the tops, there is an unusually large cupboard, made of glass-panelled sections, displaying some of the collection's sets of Chinese porcelain dinner services used on festive occasions, a rare set of early 19th century British and Irish prismatic cut crystal vessels, and a collection of glass and biscuit cameo pieces, from the beginning of Portuguese Vista Alegre factory production (1837–1846).

 Four 17th-century Dutch still lifes make up the decor.

 Silverware room

 The old scullery exhibits nowadays the Portuguese and British silver collection displayed in cabinets.
-The British silversmith highlight is the set of Paul Storr (1771–1838) tableware vessels decorated with fauna and flora elements, and the most important Portuguese item is the tea and coffee service, by António Firmo da Costa, produced in 1815, engraved with Napoleon Bonaparte's monogram that served the deposed emperor while in Saint Helena iIsland;
+The British silversmith highlight is the set of Paul Storr (1771–1838) tableware vessels decorated with fauna and flora elements, and the most important Portuguese item is the tea and coffee service, by António Firmo da Costa, produced in 1815, engraved with Napoleon Bonaparte's monogram that served the deposed emperor while in Saint Helena Island;

 Two curious Portuguese collections of figure shaped toothpick holders can be admired in this space; made of Portuguese silver and Vista Alegre Manufactory porcelain.